tidyverse/readr/revdep/problems.md

 *   checking package dependencies ...
 ERROR
     ```
-    Packages required but not available: ‘devtools’ ‘soilDB’
+    Package required but not available: ‘devtools’

     See section ‘The DESCRIPTION file’ in the ‘Writing R Extensions’
     manual.